Heat Transfer Vinyl (AKA Iron-ON Vinyl)- A step by step guide to walk you through the entire process (FREE SVG INCLUDED)

 Inside of Club Chaos, we release brand new SVG files and project tutorials every single month.
 If you love the designs here on our blog I am confident you will adore the ones inside the Club!

-Here is a glimpse at a laundry SVG design inside the membership.
+Here is a glimpse inside the membership.
 In addition to monthly designs and tutorials, you also gain access to fonts, community, and a sisterhood of crafters.
 Learn more about Club Chaos here.

 Don’t forget: As mentioned above if you are on a phone you will need an app to unzip the file folder and access the SVG.